 Madeleine further combines her love of words and music in her teaching work as a vocal tutor at Morley College and as vocal coach to The Actors’ Richmond Centre.
 She is a regular member of the professional church choir of St Etheldreda’s, Ely Place, and in her spare time she can most likely be found striding the Suffolk coastal paths or practising yoga on the beach.

-Madeleine joins BCI’s faculty for the first time this year in Newcastle/Durham.
+Madeleine joins BCI’s faculty for a second time, this year in Prague.